manifestinteractive/leap-motion-chrome-extension/README.md

 * Use two fingers to Scroll Page
 * Use Open Hand to Swipe Left & Right to go Forward & Back through your Browser History
+* **IMPORTANT**: You have to check the 'Enable Web Apps' check box in your Leap Motion application settings.
+It will not work if you do not do this.
+Leap Motion needs permission to have Web Apps connect to it.

 Configuration Options:
 ---